AIGO Loan Notes

-A number of unfortunate investors who moved all or part of their pension investments into AIGO lost a substantial sum of money.
-It was a SIPP scheme that failed to live up to its promises, leaving a trail of disgruntled investors in its wake.
+A number of unfortunate investors who chose to move all or part of their pension investments into AIGO lost a substantial sum of money.
+This is yet another Unregulated Collective Investment Scheme (UCIS) that failed to live up to its promises, leaving a trail of disgruntled investors in its wake.
 If you think you lost out, we may be able to help.

 AIGO Loan Notes was listed on the Mauritius Stock Exchange and heavily recommended by three different UK pension advice firms – Bank House Investment Management Ltd, Henderson Carter and Financial Page, typically using Sipp provider Guinness Mahon.

 It was touted as a type of property investment scheme and investors were promised an attractive annual return or “coupon.”
 There were four specific investment categories, namely Natural Resources, Commercial Holdings, Residential Holdings and Equity Fund.